AstraZeneca/MVDA_exploration_tools/README.md

 ### Dependencies

 * Pandas and scikit-learn
-* Have been tried in Kubuntu 20.04 with Python 3.8 and Windows 10 with Python 3.8 and 3.9, a requirements.txt file exists for the Python 3.9 case.
+* Have been tried in Kubuntu 20.04 with Python 3.8, Kubuntu 22.04 with Python 3.10, and Windows 10 with Python 3.8 and 3.9, a requirements.txt file exists for the Python 3.9-3.10 case.

 ### Installing